LazyT/rrcc/README.md

 This is an [7zip](https://www.7-zip.org) self extracting archive.
 It will be automatically extracted to "%temp%\7zxxxxxxxx" and after that the "rrcc.exe" is started.
 You can copy this directory or extract the file with 7z if you want the content.

+Note: some virus scanners classify RRCC as malicious.
+This is due to the use of [7zsfx](https://www.7-zip.org/a/lzma1900.7z).
+If you don't trust me unzip the exe and scan that directory, no warnings should appear now.

 * [MacOS (dmg)](https://github.com/LazyT/rrcc/releases)

 This is an Apple disc image.
 You can mount and run or copy the application.